bike-barn/hermit/README.md

 you report it by emailing hermit@zephyrizing.net.
 For more details please see our [Reporting Guide][reporting].

 To get started, please take a look at our [Contribution Guidelines][contributing].
-Next, probably check out our [Waffle.io][waffle] board, and look at the size 1 issues in the To-Do column.
+Next, probably check out our [project][project] board, and look at the issues in the To-Do column.
 From there, the standard "[fork], [branch], [code], [pull request]" workflow works well.

+Another great way to contribute is code review of any open PRs, trying to reproduce open issues, and giving feedback on how you use Hermit and how it could be more helpful.

 [covenant]: https://github.com/bike-barn/hermit/blob/master/CODE_OF_CONDUCT.md
 [contributing]: https://github.com/bike-barn/hermit/blob/master/CONTRIBUTING.md